keboola/connection-docs/management/account/index.md

 ![Screenshot -- Account Settings](/management/account/change-password.png)

 First you need to enter your old password.
-Remember you cannot change your email address because it is considered as an identifier; you have to create a new account.
+Remember you cannot change your email address because it is considered an identifier; you have to create a new account.

 ## Multi-Factor Authentication
-We highly recommend enabling the multi-factor authentication (MFA) on your account as it greatly increases the account security.
+We highly recommend enabling the multi-factor authentication (MFA) on your account as it greatly increases its security.
 You need to have a device with the [Google Authenticator app](https://support.google.com/accounts/answer/1066447?hl=en) or a compatible MFA application (MFA using SMS is not supported).
 To enable MFA, go to **Account & Security** and click the **Enable MFA** button: